-Before we start, let's talk cheesecake.
-This recipe is not your typical decadent new york style cheesecake, in fact it's the opposite - it's soft, fluffy, lightly sweetened and has crazy nutty flavours from the roasted black sesame and the toffee-like crust.
-I adapted this recipe from my mother-in-law's cherry cheesecake - which is to die for.
-That will be another recipe in the near future. 🙂
+Before we start, let's talk about cheesecake.
+This recipe is not your typical decadent New York-style cheesecake, in fact, it's the opposite - it's soft, fluffy, lightly sweetened and has crazy nutty flavors from the roasted black sesame and the toffee-like crust.
+I adapted this recipe from my mother-in-law's cherry cheesecake - which is to die for but that will be another recipe in the near future. 🙂

 I know I always say I am not much of a baker, but there's a little baking in this but you know what?
 That 10 minutes of baking is SO WORTH IT.
 I'd barely even call that baking, it's more like toasting!
 There's something about browning the crust that makes it almost taste toffee-like.
 (Like a Skor bar!)
 I seriously think the crust is the best part but I'll let you be the judge.

-For the graham cracker crumbs, you can buy pre-ground or the actual graham cracker cookies and grind them up at home.
-We found it to be easier to just buy the pre-ground ones, so we are using that.
+- Graham Cracker Crumbs - For the graham cracker crumbs, you can buy pre-ground or the actual graham cracker cookies and grind them up at home.
+We found it to be easier to just buy the pre-ground ones, so I used that.

 - Melt the butter in the microwave 15 seconds at a time for approximately 45 seconds until it has melted.
-(Don't do 45 seconds all at once, unless you enjoy the sight of exploding butter, followed by a intense clean up! 😛 Sadly, I found this out the hard way.)
+(Don't do 45 seconds all at once, unless you enjoy the sight of exploding butter, followed by an intense cleanup! 😛 Sadly, I found this out the hard way.)

 - In a large bowl, combine the graham cracker crumbs (if you are using whole crackers, put it in the food processor to finely ground it first), the unsweetened shredded coconut, sugar and melted butter and mix well until it has the consistency of wet sand.

-- Press them into a tartlet shells, starting with the sides first, then the bottoms.
+- Press them into a tartlet shell, starting with the sides first, then the bottoms.
 I found it easiest to just use your hands to do this.

 - Pre-heat the oven to 350F (177C) and bake them for 10 minutes.